Using CSS anchor positioning

 • A value of center acts as if both values are set to center (so, center center).

-Note: See the <inset-area> value reference page for a detailed description of all the available values.
+Note: See the <position-area> value reference page for a detailed description of all the available values.
 Mixing a logical value with a physical value will invalidate the declaration.

 The infobox is given fixed positioning and associated with the anchor using CSS.
-When loaded, it is set to be tethered to the anchor with inset-area: top;, which causes it to be positioned at the top of the inset-area grid.
+When loaded, it is set to be tethered to the anchor with position-area: top;, which causes it to be positioned at the top of the position-area grid.
 This will be overridden once you select different values from the <select> menu.

 css